HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

 # Data Pipeline  <a name="data-pipeline"></a>

-Before we get to building the network architecture, and subsequently training and testing it, we need to set up a pipeline for our images to flow through, from our local hard-drive where they are located, to, and through our network.
+Before we get to building the network architecture, and subsequently training and testing it, we need to set up a pipeline for our images to flow through, from our local hard drive where they are located, to, and through our network.

 In the code below, we will: